sYoungkin/quantCoPilot/README.md

 # quantCoPilot

 Work in progress.
-I'm composing this little project with AI to lern deeply about ML and trading strategy development Basically the plan is: EMA crossover is detected.
-This signals a possible buy or sell.
-For confirmation, I want to run the ML models and compare the results.
-End result: EMA crossover + 3/5 ML models confirm BUY/SELL.
+I'm composing this project with the help AI to lern about machine learning and trading strategy development.
+Basically the plan is fto irst detect an EMA crossover.
+This signals a possible long or short position.
+For confirmation, I want to run the ML models and compare their predictive results of whther a trend is beginning.
+End result: EMA crossover + 3/5 ML models confirm BUY/SELL position.